This Oprah Photo Is Quickly Becoming The Latest Example Of Digital Blackface

 Days later, the internet is still experiencing the aftershocks of Meghan Markle's interview with Oprah.
-People are still praising both Markle and Oprah, still waiting for a real response from the Royal Family, and — of course — still sharing memes.
+People are still praising both Markle and Oprah, still breaking down everything Harry said, and — of course — still sharing memes.

 Oprah has been at the centre of many of these memes and tweets.
 "Which Oprah are you today?" read several, using her expressions from the interview as ranking examples.
 Jimmy Kimmel even created a compilation video of just Oprah reacting to Markle.
 But people have begun worrying that the excessive use of these images, which primarily depict Oprah looking shocked and horrified to learn specific details about the Royal Family's racism, is quickly escalating into the latest instance of digital blackface — especially when compared to other viral GIFs of Black women used to convey stunned emotions.